This post tells you where the best London Christmas lights and holiday displays to visit are in 2022.

 Snowfall takes place on the hour from 12:00pm until 7:00pm, every day, 7 days a week from 9th November - 27th December.

 Nearest Underground Station: Covent Garden or Leicester Square (map)

-Read our post on the top things to do in and around Covent Garden.
+Read our post on Christmas at Covent Garden as well as the top things to do in and around Covent Garden.